dice-project/DICE-Deployment-Service/doc/Cloudify-FCO.md

     +--------------------------------+---------+

-Another way to test if manager is working is to point our web browser to server's ip address, where we should be greeted by Cloudify's UI.
+Another way to test if manager is working is to point our web browser to server's IP address, where we should be greeted by Cloudify's UI.

 ## Enabling swap